Wood Stove Portable

 Where Will My Power Come From?

 Storms can knock out the power for hours, to several days, or even weeks!
-Mother Nature isn’t always consistent, so it’s important to have other power sources for when these things happen.
+Mother Nature isn’t always consistent, so it’s essential to have other power source options besides your local utility for when these things happen.
 Here are some basic things to consider when thinking about your power sources:

 Wood Burning Stove

 This would be something to consider getting, especially if you live in an area with cold winters.
-Of course, even places that never get ice and violent storms can sometimes have extreme weather (think Texas).
+Of course, even places that seldom get ice and violent storms are infrequent can sometimes have extreme weather (think Texas with their grid down a few years ago).
 If the power goes out, so does the heat.
-So, when it comes to power, you should also think about heat sources.
+So, when it comes to power, you should also consider heat sources.

 Don’t forget about stocking wood, fuel, fire starters, and lighters.